adamwoolhether/httper/README.md

 }
 ```

-`Shutdown(ctx)` can also be called directly — the caller's context controls the deadline.
+`Shutdown(ctx)` can also be called directly; the caller's context controls the deadline.

 ### Middleware